phalcon-orphanage/docs/en/validation.md

 }
 ```

-You can pass a `message` parameter to change/translate the default message in each validator:
+You can pass a `message` parameter to change/translate the default message in each validator, even it's possible to use the wildcard `:field` in the message to be replaced by the label of the field:

 ```php
 <?php